davideliason/starwarsinfo_api_react_redux/README.md

 1. use create-react-app for template app structure
 2. [Add CRA to Heroku](https://gist.github.com/mars/5e01bb2a074594b44870cb087f54fe2f)
 3. [Heroku live](https://polar-shelf-77447.herokuapp.com/)
-4. Use Postman to get a sample API Get Call
+4. Use Postman to get a sample API Get Call and figure out which datapoints to access in fetch calls
+5. add Bootstrap and UI rendering of data as well and input fields